slopezpereyra/slopezpereyra.github.io/_posts/2024-11-28-GodelsComplete.md

 say Frege's formalization of what a proof was is still the one accepted by all mathematicians.

-One of the most widely known models of proof  *natural deduction*, developed by Gentzen[^1].
+One of the most widely known models of proof is *natural deduction*, developed by Gentzen[^1].
 Natural deduction is a rigorous proof system, with rules so clear that a computer could verify.
 Given axioms $\varphi_1, \ldots, \varphi_n$, natural deduction systematizes the operations which our intuitive understanding